NomadicNibbler/foodtruck-fe/README.md

 ## Project Overview

-The goal of this project was to confirm my skills using React, React-Router, Asynchronous Javascript, and Cypress to build an application that solves a problem for a small niche audience.
-Github project board was utilized to organzize user stories, personas, wireframes, and acceptance criteria.
+The goal of this project was to work with an integrated backend and frontend team to design and build an application from the ground up.
+We were tasked to include 2 new technologies never used before on both the frontend and backend of the project to further our learning.

 ## App Overview